divarvel/blog/posts/2018-07-19-bake-delicious-macaroon-burritos-with-servant.md

   }
 ```

-The last piece is about verifying the remaining macaroons while staying secure
+The last piece is about verifying the remaining caveats while staying secure
 by default.
 To do that, we give a way to annotate handlers with verifiers, and
 we match those verifiers against the remaining caveats to let the request go
 through, or reject it.
 The key of being secured by default is to force this